Stable Gradients for Stable Learning at Scale in Deep Reinforcement Learning: Discussion

-The authors would like to thank João Guilherme Madeira Araújo, Evan Walters, Olya Mastikhina, Dhruv Sreenivas, Ali Saheb Pasand, Ayoub Echchahed and Gandharv Patil for valuable discussions during the preparation of this work.
+\paragraph{Acknowledgment} The authors would like to thank João Guilherme Madeira Araújo, Evan Walters, Olya Mastikhina, Dhruv Sreenivas, Ali Saheb Pasand, Ayoub Echchahed and Gandharv Patil for valuable discussions during the preparation of this work.
 João Araújo deserves a special mention for providing us valuable feed-back on an early draft of the paper.
-We want to acknowledge funding support from Google, CIFAR AI and compute support from Digital Research Alliance of Canada and Mila IDT.
-We would also like to thank the Python community \citep{van1995python, 4160250} for developing tools that enabled this work, including NumPy \cite{harris2020array}, Matplotlib \citep{hunter2007matplotlib}, Jupyter \citep{2016ppap}, and Pandas \citep{McKinney2013Python}.
+We want to acknowledge funding support from Natural Sciences and Engineering Research Council (NSERC) of Canada, Google Research, Fonds de recherche du Québec (FRQNT) and The Canadian Institute for Advanced Research (CIFAR) and compute support from Digital Research Alliance of Canada, Mila IDT, and NVidia.
+We would also like to thank the Python community \cite{van1995python, 4160250} for developing tools that enabled this work, including NumPy \cite{harris2020array}, Matplotlib \cite{hunter2007matplotlib}, Jupyter \cite{2016ppap}, and Pandas \cite{McKinney2013Python}.

+\paragraph{Broader Impact} This paper presents work whose goal is to advance the field of Machine Learning.
+There are many potential societal consequences of our work, none which we feel must be specifically highlighted here.